 Once the Freestyle team's time has expired, no further throws should be made, and the team should leash the canine team member, rapidly collect their discs, and leave the field via the specified pathway or point of egress determined by the competition host.
 For safety, competitors are not permitted to throw discs to spectators during, or after, a competitive round.

-Countdown of time remaining will be uniform for all competitors: 60 seconds remaining, 30 seconds remaining, 10 seconds remaining, and time!
+Countdown of time remaining will be uniform for all competitors: "1 minute, 30 seconds, 10 seconds, time!"
 Competitors should keep track of their own time while competing and not rely solely on official time callouts which might be interrupted should technical problems occur.